josebarrios23/Bookstore-Front-End-Portfolio-Project/readme.md

 - **Wikipedia Links:**
     - Click on the provided Wikipedia links to learn more about the authors.

+- **STRETCH GOALS:**
+    - Used animations (ul's fade  in) and added links to a wiki for each author in an array.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests to help improve the application at https://github.com/josebarrios23/Bookstore-Front-End-Portfolio-Project